Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Victoria County Animal Control is a division of the Victoria County Public Health Department.
 The Victoria County operates under the Victoria County Commissioners’ Court.
 The Victoria County Public Health Department information can be found by clicking on this link.
 The contact information for the Victoria County Commissioners’ Court can be found by clicking on this link.

 If your concern is an issue related to a city ordinance or state law violation, you may file a citizens complaint with the City of Victoria Municipal Court.
-The document needed to file the citizens complaint can be found by clicking this link.
-You may also call the Victoria Police Department at (361) 573-3221 for an incident occurring within the city limits or the Victoria County Sheriff’s Office at (361) 574-8040 for violations occurring outside of city limits.
+The document needed to file the citizens complaint can be found by clicking on this link.
+You may also call the Victoria Police Department at (361) 573-3221 for an incident occurring within the city limits or the Victoria County Sheriff’s Office at (361) 575-0651 for violations occurring outside of city limits.

 If you are wanting to file a report of a dangerous dog or a serious bodily injury case, you may file an affidavit with the Court by clicking this link.